 What Is “Mitigation of Damages” in Business Law?

 Per the mitigation of damages doctrine, an injured party of a civil suit cannot recover damages that he or she otherwise could have avoided through reasonable efforts.
 This concept can apply to several areas of the law.
 However, it is mostly evoked in business law, specifically contract law.
-If you are a business owner who is likely party to a myriad of contracts on an ongoing basis, it is important that you understand this concept.
+If you are a business owner who is likely party to a myriad of contracts on an ongoing basis, you must understand this concept.
 You do not want to unwittingly cause yourself more monetary loss from which you cannot recover.

 What Does the Duty To Mitigate Mean?